 - Devices that are hot-plug must support the Get Endpoint UUID command.
-The purpose of this - requirement is to provide a common mechanism for identifying when devices have been changed. - 1140 Endpoints that go into states where they temporarily do not respond to MCTP control messages shall - 1141 re-announce themselves and request a new EID assignment if they are "off line" for more than T{RECLAIM} - seconds, where T{RECLAIM} is specified in the physical transport binding specification for the medium used - 1143 to access the endpoint.
+The purpose of this requirement is to provide a common mechanism for identifying when devices have been changed. - The requirement to to provide a comment meetical action, and the control of any goal - 1162 Endpoints that go into states where they temporarily do not respond to MCTP control messages shall re- - announce themselves and request a new EID assignment if they are "off line" for more than T{RECLAIM} - seconds, where T{RECLAIM} is specified in the physical transport binding specification for the medium used - 1165 to access the endpoint.

-1144 8.17.7 Additional Requirements for Devices with Multiple Endpoints
+8.17.7 Additional Requirements for Devices with Multiple Endpoints

-- 1145 A separate EID is utilized for each MCTP bus that a non-bridge device connects to.
-In many cases, it is - 1146 desirable to be able to identify that the same device is accessible through multiple EIDs. - 1147 If an endpoint has multiple physical interfaces (ports), the interfaces can be correlated to the device by - 1148 using the MCTP Get Endpoint UUID command (see 10.5) to retrieve the unique system-wide identifier. - 1149 Devices connected to multiple buses must support the Get Endpoint UUID command for each endpoint - and return a common UUID value across all the endpoints.
-This is to enable identifying EIDs as belonging - 1151 to the same physical device.
+- A separate EID is utilized for each MCTP bus that a non-bridge device connects to.
+In many cases, it is desirable to be able to identify that the same device is accessible through multiple EIDs. - 1169 If an endpoint has multiple physical interfaces (ports), the interfaces can be correlated to the device by - 1170 using the MCTP Get Endpoint UUID command (see 10.5) to retrieve the unique system-wide identifier. - 1171 Devices connected to multiple buses must support the Get Endpoint UUID command for each endpoint - 1172 and return a common UUID value across all the endpoints.
+This is to enable identifying EIDs as belonging - to the same physical device.